snomiao/js/packages/snosay/README.md

 # try type anything and press enter
 snosay -v "Microsoft Zira Desktop"

-# speak texts from your clipboard
+# speak texts from your clipboard, (Note: paste is a windows command)
 paste | snosay

+# congratulate when build done, and oops when the build fail
+npm run build && snosay congratulate your built is success!! || snosay oh no the build fails

 # you can kill the process if you need to stop saying
 ```